 What is an Annual Training Plan (ATP)?

-- Recovery Weeks: Like our training plans, the ATP includes an easier week every third or fourth week to give your body time to recover and adapt to the accumulated stress.
-You can adjust this frequency according to your needs.
+Recovery Weeks: Includes an easier week every 3–4 weeks to allow your body to adapt and recover.
+You can adjust this frequency as needed.

-- Flexible Adjustments: You can edit the ATP as your training progresses to reflect changes in training hours, intensity, or phases as needed.
+Flexible Adjustments: Update the ATP as your season progresses to reflect changes in volume, intensity, or training phases.

-This tool provides a clear, high-level overview of your training year, making it easier to plan your season and stay on track with your training goals.
+The ATP provides a clear, big-picture view of your training year, making it easier to plan, stay on track, and hit your goals.

 Example of an ATP:

-Copyright MyProCoach™ Ltd © May 2018.
+Copyright MyProCoach® Ltd © May 2018.
 All rights reserved.

 Comments